sumerjoshi/rag-assignment/README.md

 ## Submission Guidelines

 - Submit within the deadline provided by your recruiter.
-- You may use any Fireworks model and additional framework, database, or vector store.
+- You may use any  model and additional framework, database, or vector store.
 - You may use the internet, documentation, third-party packages, and AI coding tools.
 - If you use AI assistance, mention how in your report.
 - Keep external API usage to a reasonable prototype budget.